mertturkmenoglu/wanderlust/README.md

 - Explore cities and places (POI) guides, curated with insider tips and recommendations.
 - Collect and organize places into favorites, bookmarks, and custom lists.
 - Follow fellow travelers, send messages, and stay up-to-date on their adventures.
-- Record your own trips with diary entries, complete with photos and memories.
 - Plan future trips using our intuitive trip planner tool.
 - Search and filter results using powerful facets and filters.